bluebinary/maxml/README.md

 The `Element` class provides the following methods:

- * `register_namespace(prefix: str, uri: str)` – The `register_namespace()`  method
+ * `register_namespace(prefix: str, uri: str, promoted: bool = False)` –
-	supports registering namespaces globally for the module or per instance depending on whether the method is called on the class directly or whether it is called on a specific instance of the class.
+	The `register_namespace()`  method supports registering namespaces globally for the module or per instance depending on whether the method is called on the class directly or whether it is called on a specific instance of the class.

 	If a namespace is registered globally for the module, the registered namespaces become available for use by any instance of the class created within the program